Old fashioned Recipe, Boston Cream Pie has a Vanilla Custard Filling, and is topped with homemade Hot Fudge Sauce. Serve hot or cold.

 Cool and chill in the refrigerator for at least 2 hours.

-Put butter, milk, corn syrup, and cocoa in a small saucepan or skillet.
 Place on low heat and stir constantly until butter is melted and mixture is smooth.
-Continue cooking and stirring until mixture just comes to a boil.

-Remove from heat.
-Stir in vanilla extract.
 Add powdered sugar a little at a time stirring after each addition until smooth and no lumps remain.

-Serve warm over cake.
+Serve warm spooned over warm cake.

-Assemble as soon as cake is done and removed from the pan. or If cake has been allowed to cool, reheat in microwave about 25-30 seconds.
+If cake has been allowed to cool, reheat in microwave about 25-30 seconds.

 Split cake layer making two layers.
 Place bottom of cake layer on serving plate with cut side up.

-Top with the cold pudding.
 Place second layer on top of pudding with cut side down.

 Pour or spoon Hot Fudge Sauce on top.
 Cut in wedges and serve.